 The Center for Healthy & Efficient Spaces

-The Center for Healthy & Efficient Spaces (CHES) convenes
+The Center for Healthy & Efficient Spaces (CHES) convenes leading

-for more resilient and sustainable communities and spaces.
+more resilient and sustainable communities and spaces.

 Through idea exchange, research, partnership development and advocacy, the Center will guide our efforts, and those of our industry, on issues tied to the effect that indoor environments can have on the health, productivity and well-being of people - while continuing to advance sustainable outcomes for the world.